-This evening the State Archive for Architecture and Urban Planning is being squatted in order to explore traces of the Netherlands’ history of squatting and its significance for contemporary architecture.
+This evening the State Archive for Architecture and Urban Planning was squatted in order to explore traces of the Netherlands’ history of squatting and its significance for contemporary architecture.
 With contributions from curator Hetty Berens, architect Ton Venhoeven, researcher and artist Reinier Kranendonk and researcher and activist René Boer.
-The evening will be moderated by Flora van Gaalen (Het Nieuwe Instituut).
+The evening was moderated by Flora van Gaalen (Het Nieuwe Instituut).

 In a period of renewed interest in a programmatic approach to the existing city, in which people are working with ‘what is there’ and empty buildings are being given new uses, Het Nieuwe Instituut is beginning research into squatting as a form of architectural appropriation.
 How can squatting – formally forbidden in the Netherlands since 2010 – be understood as a strategy with spatial implications?
 And what influence can the squatting movement have on the practice of the architect and the urban planner?